Ikilzig/tic-tac-toe/README.md

 2. I wrote this README.md file, which is also a great opportunity to plan the next steps.

-#### Step 2
+#### Step 2 - HTML wireframe.

-1. I began with the HTML wireframe, shown on the first image.
+1. I began with the HTML wireframe shown in the first image.
 2. Once the HTML was roughly outlined, I did some basic CSS to give it a rough visual layout.
 3. I added some pre-emptive classes and IDs for the next step.